Kathmandu

 Recognized as one of the oldest continuously inhabited places in the world, Kathmandu's history dates back to the 2nd century AD.
 Historically known as the Nepal Mandala, the valley has been the cultural and political hub for the Newar people, a significant urban civilization in the Himalayan region.
-Kathmandu served as the royal capital of the Kingdom of Nepal and is home to numerous palaces, temples, and gardens reflecting its rich heritage.
+Kathmandu served as the royal capital of the Kingdom of Nepal and is home to numerous palaces, temples, and gardens that reflect its rich heritage.
 Since 1985, it has hosted the headquarters of the South Asian Association for Regional Cooperation (SAARC).

 Today, Kathmandu remains the epicenter of Nepal's history, art, culture, and economy.
 It has a multi-ethnic population with a Hindu majority and a significant Vajrayana Buddhist presence.
 Religious and cultural festivals are integral to life in the city.
 Tourism plays a vital role in the economy, with the city serving as a gateway to the Nepal Himalayas.
 Kathmandu is home to several World Heritage Sites, including the Durbar Square, Swayambhu Mahachaitya, Bouddha, and Pashupatinath.

 The Kathmandu Valley has been experiencing rapid urbanization, with a growth rate of 4% per year as of 2010, making it one of the fastest-growing metropolitan areas in South Asia.

 Etymology

-The Nepali name Kathmandu comes from Kasthamandap, a building that stood in Kathmandu Durbar Square and was completely destroyed by the April 2015 Nepal earthquake (it has since been reconstructed).
-In Sanskrit, Kāṣṭha (काष्ठ) is “wood" and Maṇḍapa (मण्डप) is “pavilion”.
+The Nepali name Kathmandu comes from Kasthamandap.
+In Sanskrit, Kāṣṭha (काष्ठ) is "wood" and Maṇḍapa (मण्डप) is "pavilion".

-This public pavilion, also known as Maru Satta in Newari, was rebuilt in 1596 by Biseth in the period of King Laxmi Narsingh Malla.
-The three-storey structure was made entirely of wood and used neither iron nails nor supports.
+This public pavilion, also known as Maru Satta in Newari, was rebuilt in 1596 by Biseth in the period of King Lakshmi Narasimha Malla.
+The three-storey structure is made entirely of wood and uses neither iron nails nor supports.
 According to legends, all the timber used to build the pagoda was obtained from a single tree.

 The colophons of ancient manuscripts, dated as late as the 20th century, refer to Kathmandu as Kāṣṭhamaṇḍap Mahānagar in Nepal Mandala.
 Mahānagar means "great city".
 The city is called Kāṣṭhamaṇḍap in a vow that Buddhist priests still recite to this day.
 Thus, Kathmandu is also known as Kāṣṭhamaṇḍap.
 During medieval times, the city was sometimes called Kāntipur (कान्तिपुर).
 This name is derived from two Sanskrit words – Kānti and Pur.
 Kānti is a word that stands for "beauty" and is mostly associated with light and Pur means place, thus giving it the meaning, "City of light".

 Among the indigenous Newar people, Kathmandu is known as Yeṃ Dey (येँ देय्), and Patan and Bhaktapur are known as Yala Dey (यल देय्) and Khwopa Dey (ख्वप देय्) respectively.
 "Yen" is the shorter form of Yambu (यम्बु), which originally referred to the northern half of Kathmandu.
 The older northern settlements were referred to as Yambi while the southern settlement was known as Yangala.